[Editor’s note: This article was previously published in January 2019. It has been updated and republished.]

 In terms of past performance, the monthly payouts have been just the cherry on top of a delicious sundae.
 O stock has returned — including dividends — an average of 15.8% annually since 1994, according to a recent investor presentation.
 It has been one of the best-performing real estate investment trusts in the market over that stretch.

-O stock has become much more expensive over the past few months, bouncing more than 20% from February lows.
+O stock has become much more expensive over the past few months, bouncing more than 19% from February lows.
 But there’s still a nice bull case at the moment.
-O yields a bit over 4.1%, and trades at about 18x the midpoint of 2018 FFO (funds from operations) guidance.
-The portfolio looks both safe and nicely diversified, with Walgreens Boots Alliance (NASDAQ:WBA) and FedEx (NYSE:FDX) being its two largest tenants.
-Given O’s track record, it’s worth staying long, despite 20% gains over the past few months.
+O yields a bit over 3.7%,

 Like Realty Income, senior housing and healthcare property REIT LTC Properties (NYSE:LTC) has bounced nicely off recent lows.
 And like with O stock, there’s still a solid bull case for LTC even after recent gains.

 There are some risks here: investors are concerned that changing healthcare insurance reimbursement policies will impact LTC’s tenants.
 The stock actually hit a five-year low earlier this year as a result.
 But sentiment has improved — and should continue to do so.
-With LTC still trading at a reasonable 14x FFO, the bounce could continue.
-Add to that a 5% yield, paid monthly, and it’s definitely worth a look.
+With LTC still trading at a reasonable 11.56 P/E, the bounce could continue.
+Add to that a 5.o6% yield, paid monthly, and it’s definitely worth a look.

 Canadian telecommunications company Shaw Communications (NYSE:SJR) hasn’t posted particularly strong performance over the past few years.
-SJR actually has declined 17% over the past five years — and has lost about 20% of its value in 2018.
+SJR actually has declined nearly 10% over the past five years — and has lost about 10% of its value over the past year alone.

 The story admittedly isn’t perfect.
 Growth has been relatively meager, and APLE’s dividend has stayed at 10 cents per share per month since a 2015 IPO.
 Investors would have been much better off buying either MAR or HLT, both of which have better than doubled from early 2016 lows.